tylerbisk/netlify/aboutme.md

 permalink: /about/
 ---

 Hi, my name is Tyler Bisk.
-I am currently a freshman at Cornell University's College of Engineering who is interested in all things technology.
+I am currently a sophomore at Cornell University's College of Engineering who is interested in all things technology.

-Alongside my love for exploring the capabilities of computers, I am an avid chef, a member of [Phi Gamma Delta](http://www.phigam.org)'s Kappa Nu chapter, and an Electrical Engineer for [Cornell Racing](http://www.cornellracing.org), in which we completely build an electric formula-style racecar each year and race in [FSAE](https://www.sae.org/attend/student-events/formula-sae-electric/about)'s competitions.
+Alongside my passion for exploring the capabilities of computers, I am an avid chef, filmmaker, and Electrical Engineer for [Cornell Racing](http://www.cornellracing.org), in which we completely build an electric formula-style racecar each year and race in [FSAE](https://www.sae.org/attend/student-events/formula-sae-electric/about)'s competitions.

-In order to explore my love for coding outside the classroom, I have built this website using HTML, CSS, and Markdown.
-I have also taken on the challenge of iOS app development and have recently published my first game on the app store.
-Check that out [here](/sips/)
+In order to explore my love for coding outside the classroom, I built this website using a combination of HTML, CSS, and a Jekyll template with Markdown.
+I have also begun iOS app development and recently published my first game on the Apple App Store [here](/sips/).
+Currently, I am in the final development stages of releasing my second app, which you can read about [here](/freasy/)

 ### To find out more about me please:
 - [Follow](http://www.instagram.com/tylerbisk) on **Instagram**